Cambricon/CNStream/README.md

 2. Specifies that `cpu_preproc` preprocesses the input image on the CPU.
 Applicable to situations where >b cannot complete pre-processing, such as yolov3.

 3. If `cpu_preproc` is NULL, the MLU is used for pre-processing.
 The offline model needs to have the ability to reduce the mean and multiply the scale in the pre-processing.
 You can achieve the purpose by configuring the first-level convolution of the mean_value and std parameters.
-The inferencer plugin performs color space conversion (yuv various formats to RGBA format) and image reduction before performing offline inferencing.
+The inferencer plugin performs color space conversion (YUV various formats to RGBA format) and image reduction before performing offline inferencing.

    a.
 Configure the pre-processing based on foreground information.

       If the CPU is used for pre-processing, the corresponding pre-processing function is implemented first.
 Then modify the `cpu_preproc` parameter specified when creating the inferencer plugin in the demo, so that it points to the implemented pre-processing function.

    b.
-Configure the post processing.
+Configure the post-processing.

       1. Implement the post-processing:

           ```code